Baby-McBabyFace/HeartOfPi/README.md

         sudo chmod +x first.sh second.sh    # You may need to execute this command to allow execution for first.sh and second.sh
         ./first.sh
 11) Once the Raspberry Pi reboots, you are able to access the Raspberry Pi using [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/).
-Enter the static IP address of Raspberry Pi (set inside `first.sh`) and connect using the username and password mentioned above
+Enter the IP address of Raspberry Pi and connect using the username and password mentioned above
 12) Execute `second.sh`.
 PLEASE INSTALL ALL DEPENDENCIES BEFORE DOING THIS AS YOU WILL NEED AN ETHERNET CABLE AFTER RUNNING THIS SCRIPT TO INSTALL ANYTHING FROM THE INTERNET

         ./second.sh
 13) After the Raspberry Pi reboots after the execution of `second.sh`, you should be able to see the AP and Bluetooth set up.
+To access VNC, you will use the static IP address set on `first.sh`

 ## Quality of Life
 I have included functions that may/may not improve usability of the Raspberry Pi